 Rita, Art, and YOU!

-Some others may have been very artistic and creative when you were younger – but then you “found out” that you couldn’t make a living at it.
+Some others may have been very artistic and creative when younger – but then “found out” that you couldn’t make a living at it.
 And so you stopped creating.
 You let life, work, and concerns get in your way.
 You stopped finding time for something that gave you so much joy.

 ItsTimeSetArtistFree